keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 >> For a 4-way associative it is not that simple, as 2! = 2 which can be done with 1 bit, but where we have to have 4! = 24 for which we need a whole circuit.

 #### A technque that is proven to be very effective aswell is random access, which is used for >2-way.
 Lets take the 4-way for example, in this case it would basically choose one of the two 2-way sets in random and perform an LRU on that one.
+#### In direct-mapped cache, each location in main memory can go in only one entry in the cache.
+Therefore, a direct-mapped cache can also be called a "one-way set associative" cache.

+## Writing policies
+* **Write-Through:** *write is done synchronously both to the cache and to the backing store.*
+* **Write-back:** *initially, writing is done only to the cache.
+The write to the backing store is postponed until the modified content is about to be replaced by another cache block.*

 ### *ΜΑΝΟΛΗΣ ΚΑΤΕΒΑΙΝΗΣ QUOTES*